PeakSat/cubesat-assembly-jig/README.md

 Their sizes are derived from *Table 1* of the section "2.3 Cubesat Allowable Volume", of the [EXOpod Nova User manual](https://exolaunch.com/documents/EXOpod_Nova_User_Manual_March_2024.pdf).

--The symbology that will used is the following:
+- The symbology that will used is the following:
 Symbol | Cubesat format
 --- | ---
 :U | 1, 1.5, 2, 3, 4 U